Let me enfold you,

 - Val and Isaac: Sirens can only enthrall people attracted to women, so the asexual Isaac can safely sit by them harvesting their song, but he shouldn't call his lesbian sister while doing so.

 - Walking in the Dark: One story arc deals with a siren that's prowling near a lighthouse luring anyone unfortunate enough to hear its song toward the sea.

-- Wapsi Square character Atsali is a human-looking half-siren teenager (complete with wings), whose singing is capable of causing uncontrollable desire in both males and females, and both human and supernatural creatures.
+- Wapsi Square: Atsali is a human-looking half-siren teenager (complete with wings), whose singing can cause uncontrollable desire in both males and females, and both human and supernatural creatures.
 A subversion, since she also believes that this is a terrible thing to do, akin to rape, and spends a good deal of time trying to fight against the assumptions that others at her school make about her, as a result of her lineage.
 The fact that she's a tall blonde beauty with Gag Boobs doesn't help the matter.

 - American Dragon: Jake Long: One episode features a mind-controlling siren as a villain, but she doesn't spend any time in or near the ocean.
 It also subverts expectations because the siren is a dowdy, geeky girl, not one of the hot cheerleaders that the characters had suspected, who takes advantage of the assumption since nobody would suspect her of being the siren when other, prettier girls are nearby.

-- In The Backyardigans episode "Sinbad Sails Alone", Tyrone and Pablo encounter Siren Uniqua when they travel to her island to get water.
+- The Backyardigans: In "Sinbad Sails Alone", Tyrone and Pablo encounter Siren Uniqua when they travel to her island to get water.
 They then play a game of "Siren Says" with a mambo song to match.